 Bob wasn't telling me to research freelance platforms.
 Bob wasn't encouraging me to build elaborate systems before talking to real people.

-Bob was telling me: Your previous professional relationships matter more than your research.
+Bob was telling me: Your warm leads matter more than your research.

-When this opportunity came in hot - resume needed same day, call next day - I could have spiraled into analysis paralysis.
+When Manitoba Hydro came in hot - resume needed same day, call next day - I could have spiraled into analysis paralysis.
 Instead, Bob gave me a clear plan and kept me focused on execution.

 What Bob Reminded Me Of